rspamd/rspamd/doc/quickstart.md

 ### Postfix setup

-We assume that you are installing Postfix with your OSs package manager (e.g. `apt-get install postfix`).
+We assume that you are installing Postfix with your OS's package manager (e.g. `apt-get install postfix`).
 Here is the desired configuration for Postfix:

 <div><!-- Do not change the DOM structure -->
     <a class="btn btn-info btn-block btn-code" data-toggle="collapse" data-target="#main_cf">